 The Alaskan Malamute is a friendly, but hairy giant.
 If you own a malamute you know all too well just how much this breed sheds.
-But fortunately, managing malamute shedding is easier than you may think.
-This article has everything you need to know.

 The best ways to deal with Alaskan Malamute shedding:

 4. Don’t cut or trim your malamute’s coat

 These points, including more frequently asked questions, will be covered below.

 Let’s run through 5 essential steps to handle your malamute’s shedding!